 The Robarts Centre Fellows (RCF) program was launched in the fall of 2018.
 RCFs will build their skills and knowledge through a year-long series of events and collective activities.
 They will benefit from a peer network of support and access to a wide range of opportunities.
 Through attending a minimum number of Robarts events, volunteering commitments and mentoring sessions, RCFs will have a chance to complement their academic learning experiences by deepening their understanding of the common patterns that are emerging on Canadian topics, beyond the classroom.

-We seek a multidisciplinary group of fellows who are interested and passionate about Canadian studies and are eager to do work outside of the regular program meeting times on group projects that will enhance students’ understandings of the program theme.
+We seek a group of fellows who are interested and passionate about Canadian studies and are eager to do work outside of the regular program meeting times on individual and group projects that will enhance their study of Canada.

-Applications for the program will re-open in Fall 2019.
+Applications for the program will re-open in August 2019 for the next cohort that will be asked to participate in the program from September 2019 to May 2020.
 For more information, please contact us.

 Canada, trois syllabes et le grand inconnu, ou le grand méconnu.
 Canada, quelques images en têtes : les grands espaces, le froid, le Québec.
 Voilà ce qu’étais ma connaissance du Canada avant de venir.
 Maintenant, ma vision est tout autre.
 Grâce à mon année universitaire passé au Collège Glendon de l’Université York de Toronto, et ma participation au programme de recherche du Centre Robarts (ai peu découvrir beaucoup de choses.